 We now are offering complete machines in either SingleTool or MultiTool format.
 If you wish to incorporate EPS into your platform or retrofit existing machines, we offer EPS Hardware with EPS Maximizer™ software and Siemens Sinumerik CNC control and drives.
 Please contact us if you’d like to learn more or to arrange a demonstration.

 Using our “A” axis, True Normal contour dressing keeps the grinding wheel perpendicular to the diamond during contour dress operations.
 This enables us to generate accurate contour dress profiles.
-The following figure shows RMS deviation of a 34 mm radius dress to be 1.3 μm.
+The adjacent figure shows 1.0 μm pp form deviation obtained grinding a 6.73 mm radius.

 Adaptive Grind Force Control